 Resources in Inquiry Journeys: Beyond the Textbook

 The world outside the elementary social studies classroom continues to change at an unprecedented rate.
-New movements arise, voices emerge, and dramatic political and social events shift perspectives.
 Traditional textbooks can’t respond to this rapid pace of change.
 They become outdated almost as fast as they are printed.

 Resource Types and Examples in Inquiry Journeys